MorrisMA/M16C5x/README.md

 Set the default baud rate to 9600 for a 58.9824 MHz UART clock.

 Utilization for a XC3S50A-4VQG100I FPGA is 100%.
-The 128 byte LUT-based receive FIFO can be reduced to accomodate some additional functions.
+The 128 byte LUT-based receive FIFO can be reduced to accommodate some additional functions.
 Synthesis and MAP/PAR able to implement the design.
 There is also some place holder logic that can be used for other purposes.